JakaCikac/katana_300_ros/README.md

 rostopic pub /katana/start_trajectory std_msgs/Bool 1
 </code></pre>
 This should start the first trajectory with the Katana.
+After it is done:
+Ctrl + c or close the terminal window.

 * Return the Katana to the initial position
 Open new terminal window and